lgroves29/NetSecPortScanner/README.md

 ## Introduction
-A port scanning tool built as a final project for CS251 Network Security
+A port scanning tool built as a final project for CS251 Network Security by Lucy Groves and Kathleen Hablutzel.

 ## Requirements
 This tool uses the following python3 modules: